 I told the gathering that night that I was going to come back.
-When I heard them using the name "Kosovo", pronouncing it as Kosovah, I told the gathering that night that we have a Fijian word "kosova", which means cross over.
+When I heard them using the name "Kosovo', pronouncing it as Kosovah, I told the gathering that night that we have a Fijian word "kosova", which means cross over.
 And I promised them that night that I was going to cross over from my side.
 All of them knew that I had conducted the coup in 1987, and I promised them that I would cross over from my side as the aggressor of coup to the aggrieved.
-Some saw me as a victor in the coup and I promised them that I would cross over from my side as a victor to the other side of the victims.
+Some saw me as a victor in the coup and I promised them that I would cross over from my side as the aggressor of coup to the aggrieved.

-came back and did that when Ratu Nailatikau was the President.
+When we met the following morning Phillip told me, "Sir, I hope you can go and do that".
+I came back and did that when Ratu Nailatikau was the President.
 I took back to him the tabua that was presented to me by the Senior Officers in the Army to install me in Ratu Nailatikau's position.
 I went down to Home Affairs where Ratu Epeli Ganilau was the Minister for Home Affairs, I took one big tabua to him too and apologised.
 The Turaga Bale Na Tui Cakau had passed on then and Adi Kainona had also died, so I asked Ratu Epeli Ganilau to, please, pass that to his siblings.